DMSMS: Lifetime buy

 One strategy used to combat DMS is to buy additional inventory during the production run of a system or part, in quantities sufficient to cover the expected number of failures.
 This strategy is known as a lifetime buy.
 An example of this is the many 30- and 40-year-old railway locomotives being run by small operators in the United Kingdom.
 These operators will often buy more locomotives than they actually require, and keep a number of them stored as a source of spare parts.

 Take action

-It is important and responsible to use a DMSMS risk management plan to ensure parts are available when you need them.
+A DMSMS risk management plan can ensure parts are available when manufacturers need them.
 Long range planning must occur for every key piece of equipment, establishing "when" and "what" parts will be replaced or redesigned.
-Try to foresee potential equipment problems.
-Consider replacing obsolete parts and equipment.
+Potential equipment problems are predicted, and placing consideration towards replacing obsolete parts and equipment.
 New methods of design engineering allow for the open exchange of parts as technology changes.
-There are also companies out there giving assistance and consult in seminars and workshops, audits and implementation of effective DMSMS processes.
+There are companies providing assistance and consultations in seminars and workshops towards audits and implementation of effective DMSMS processes.